Nidalnf/Reddit_kannada_debate_topic_modeling/README.md

 This project performs topic modeling on Reddit comments related to a recent and widely discussed incident in Bangalore, India involving a female SBI manager who refused to speak in Kannada.
 The video of the incident went viral and led to a heated public debate about language, identity, and nationalism, especially within the context of South India’s resistance to Hindi imposition.

-Using Reddit as a platform for analysis provides a window into non main-stream socila-media public reactions with this specific post attracting over 600 comments, making it a rich source for natural language understanding.
+Using Reddit as a platform for analysis provides a window into non-mainstream social-media public reactions with this specific post attracting over 600 comments, making it a rich source for natural language understanding.

 This project demonstrates how we can use unsupervised machine learning (specifically Latent Dirichlet Allocation) to uncover the connections shared between various hidden themes in public discourse.